 - Unstable internet connection

-If you notice this error on your computer, you need to fix it immediately to continue updating your PC and make it less vulnerable.
+Thus, if you notice this error on your computer, you need to fix it immediately to continue updating your PC and make it less vulnerable.

 How to Fix Error Code 0x8007000d on Windows 10